 Explore Glen Affric!
 It is situated in the North West Highlands within the area of Strathglass.
 It’s just above Loch Ness and to the left of Inverness.
 This Scottish glen has long been recognised as one of the most scenic areas of Scotland.
 Here you can explore many wonderful walks.
 Enjoy a magical mix of native woods, glistening lochs and haunting moorlands.
 If you are looking for a very special place to spend time, then Glen Affric is it.

-Strathfarrar, Glen Affric and Glen Cannich – and offers a unique combination of mountain scenery, ancient Caledonian forests, rivers and impressive waterfalls.
+In Gaelic, the word ‘strath’ means a ‘broad valley’.
+In the case of Strathglass the ‘strath’ takes in three scenic glens – Glen Strathfarrar, Glen Affric and Glen Cannich.
+They offer a unique combination of mountain scenery, ancient Caledonian forests, rivers and impressive waterfalls.
 In particular, Glen Affric has earned a reputation as one of the most beautiful wilderness areas of Scotland and it is now a national nature reserve.

-For the visitor to Strathglass, there are plenty of ways to enjoy the scenery – whether you prefer to travel on foot, on mountain bike or on horseback.
-And, whether you fancy a rewarding hike to a summit over 1,000m, or prefer a more sedate low-level trail, there are routes to suit all abilities including the long-distance trail – The Kintail Way.
+For the visitor to Strathglass, there are plenty of ways to enjoy the scenery.
+Travel on foot, on mountain bike or on horseback.
+You can even go on a rewarding hike to a summit over 1,000m!
+If you prefer a more sedate low-level trail, then there are routes to suit all abilities including the long-distance trail.
+For example, try The Kintail Way.

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip